 A new axle can be improvised if the characters invest some time for the repair plus some good rolls to achieve it (GM discretion for the material and tools necessary, but it should not be too hard), but even if the cart is repaired the group will plead the characters to travel with them to Edoras.
 When the repair has been facilitated, daylight will fail as well, and so the whole group has to make camp here as best as they can.
-Both the refugees and the characters are really tired and there is no real alternative to resting here.
+All are really tired and there is no real alternative to resting here.
 The next morning, they will break the camp with the first daylight and resume their travel eastward.